-After June 19th, 2018, “streaming services” at Twitter will be removed.
-This means two things for third-party apps:
+After August 16th, 2018, “streaming services” at Twitter will be removed.
+This means two things for third-party apps: cassino online brasil

 We are incredibly eager to update our apps.
-However, despite many requests for clarification and guidance, Twitter has not provided a way for us to recreate the lost functionality.
-We've been waiting for more than a year.
+However, despite many requests, Twitter has not provided a viable way for us to recreate the lost functionality.
+We’ve been waiting for more than a year and have had one reprieve.

 This change affects people who use third-party Twitter apps.
 All software platforms are affected, but it’s worse on iOS and Android where users rely on push notifications to know when something happens on Twitter.

-Automatic refresh of your timeline just won't work: there is no web server on your mobile device or desktop computer that Twitter can contact with updates.
-Since updating your timeline with other methods is rate-limited by Twitter, you will see delays in real-time updates during sporting events and breaking news.
+Automatic refresh of your timeline just won’t work because the mechanism Twitter uses isn’t compatible with apps on your mobile device or desktop computer (it’s designed for web servers.)
+Since updating your timeline with other methods is rate-limited by Twitter, you will see delays in real-time updates during sporting events and breaking news. casino online aams

 A recent statement by Twitter sheds some light on this situation.
 In response to a query about the new Bookmarks feature they said: